 We will also process your identity and contact data in order to provide and deliver our products to you, and to deal with any ancillary matters such as administering payment from you when you place an order, corresponding with you in relation to your order and assisting with any follow up issues or returns.
 We process your data in this way on the basis that it is necessary to do so for the performance of the relevant contract that you have entered into with us.

 Responding to enquiries

 If you contact us with a comment, enquiry (for example through our “Contact Us” page) or if you want to speak to us, we will use your identity and contact data in order to respond to you.
+Please note, calls are recording for training and monitoring purposes.
 Processing your data in this way is necessary for our legitimate interests in the operation of our business in order to respond to your enquiry and to provide our customer service to you.

 Disclosure of data to third parties

 We may process your identity and contact data and technical data to ensure that our third-party providers can perform their obligations to us.
 For example, we will need to disclose name and address details to our couriers and other delivery providers so that your goods can be delivered to you.
 Processing in this way is necessary to enable us to fulfil our contractual obligations so as to deliver the goods.
 In other cases, we might need to pass your details to our IT support service providers for example if we need their support in operating our e-commerce function.
 We do this on the basis that it is in our legitimate interests to do so by ensuring that such third-party providers can ensure the proper function of our website and deal with any problems that may arise.

 Updates and our newsletter